Treat Periodontal Disease With Osseous Surgery

 Sinus Augmentation

-Sometimes when you get an implant in the upper jaw, you will need a procedure called a “sinus augmentation,” or “sinus lift.”
+Sometimes when you get an implant in the upper jaw, a sinus lift with bone grafting is often needed.

 This is necessary when: